-Set forth below is an introduction to LLC law and tax, with basic comparisons between LLCs, corporations and general partnerships.
-The points below are based on attorney John Cunningham’s book entitled Drafting Limited Liability Company Operating Agreements, published by Wolters Kluwer Law & Business.
-Drafting Limited Liability Company Operating Agreements is the leading LLC formbook and practice manual.
-John is a recognized scholar and practitioner in the fields of both LLC law and tax and section 199A.
+What is the most suitable setup for your business?
+The following introduction to LLC law and tax—with basic comparisons between LLCs, corporations and general partnerships—is based on attorney John Cunningham’s book, Drafting Limited Liability Company Operating Agreements, the leading LLC formbook and practice manual.

-- LLCs are statutory business entities.
-This means that they are formed under state law and are legal persons that exist independently of their owners, they own their property in their own name and they can act in their own name.
+LLCs are formed under state law and are legal persons that exist independently of their owners.
+LLCs own their property in their own name and can act in their own name.

 - Liability shields.
-LLCs provide their members with statutory liability shields.
-These shields protect members from claims by third parties relating to the member’s business unless these claims arise from the members’ personal negligence or other personal misconduct.
+LLCs provide their members with statutory liability shields, which protect members from third-party claims relating to the members’ business unless these claims arise from the members’ personal negligence or other personal misconduct.

 - Pick-your-partner protections.
 LLCs provide members of multi-member LLCs (but not members of single-member LLCs) with “pick-your-partner” protections.
-These protections prevent members’ creditors from obtaining judicial orders transferring members’ management right to these creditors.
-Management rights are rights relating to the control of LLCs, including contract-signing rights, business decision-making rights, voting rights, information rights and dispute resolution rights.
+These protections prevent members’ creditors from obtaining judicial orders transferring members’ management rights to these creditors.
+Management rights relate to the control of LLCs, including contract-signing rights, business decision-making rights, voting rights, information rights, and dispute resolution rights.

 - Charging order protections.
 LLCs provide their members with protections under statutory “charging order” provisions.
-Under some LLC statutes (including the Delaware Limited Liability Company Act), these provisions provide that the only remedies available to creditors of members with regard to the members’ LLCs is the right to receive distributions of LLC profits that would otherwise go to the members.
+Under a number of LLC statutes (including the Delaware and New Hampshire acts), these provisions provide that the only remedies available to creditors of members with regard to the members’ LLC is the right to receive distributions of LLC profits that would otherwise go to the members.

-- Business asset protections—multi-member LLCs vs. single-member LLCs.
-However, under most LLC acts, statutory LLC liability shields are much stronger for members of multi-member LLCs than members of single-member LLCs; as indicated, pick-your-partner protections are unavailable to members of single-member LLCs; and charging order protections are also unavailable to members of single-member LLCs.
+Under most LLC acts, statutory LLC liability shields are much stronger for members of multi-member LLCs than for members of single-member LLCs.
+Under these acts, pick-your-partner protections and charging order protections are unavailable to members of single-member LLCs.

 - Like LLCs, corporations and limited liability partnerships provide their owners with limited liability.